 Like most Parity developers, you’re a big Rust fan.
 What made you fall in love with the programming language?

-The fact that, for the first time, I could write code that looked like what I was used to in a language like Python or C# but with the ability to visualise the assembly that it compiles down to.
-Maybe not the exact instructions, but you can at least work out the flow and use that to optimise your program effectively without resorting to memory-unsafe languages or constructs.
+The fact that, for the first time, I could write code that looked like what I was used to in a language like Python or C# but with the ability to visualize the assembly that it compiles down to.
+Maybe not the exact instructions, but you can at least work out the flow and use that to optimism your program effectively without resorting to memory-unsafe languages or constructs.
 C++ has this ability too, but I didn’t have a spare decade to learn it.

 You’ve made the case for writing smart contracts in Rust.
 Why should someone consider writing smart contracts in Rust?

 Well, my first answer will always be because Rust is a fantastic language in general, but it’s also very well-tailored to blockchain use-cases specifically.
 Many of the constraints that you get on the blockchain are identical to those found in high-reliability embedded systems—small code-size, excellent security, high reliability, and minimal resource use.
 One of Rust’s design goals is to target high-reliability embedded systems and we can piggyback off that work to have a well-designed language that is also designed for the blockchain as a side effect.
-This isn’t to mention the fact that it already has a world-class optimising compiler that produces Wasm, which as mentioned is an excellent VM ISA for the blockchain.
+This isn’t to mention the fact that it already has a world-class optimizing compiler that produces Wasm, which as mentioned is an excellent VM ISA for the blockchain.